École normale supérieure (Paris): Founding

 The current institution finds its roots in the creation of the École normale de l'an III by the post-revolutionary National Convention led by Robespierre in 1794.
 The school was created based on a recommendation by Joseph Lakanal and Dominique-Joseph Garat, who were part of the commission on public education.
 The École normale was intended as the core of a planned centralised national education system.
 The project was also conceived as a way to reestablish trust between the Republic and the country's elites, which had been alienated to some degree by the Reign of Terror.
 The decree establishing the school, issued on 30 October 1794 (9 brumaire an III), states in its first article that "There will be established in Paris an école normale (literally, a normal school), where, from all the parts of the Republic, citizens already educated in the useful sciences shall be called upon to learn, from the best professors in all the disciplines, the art of teaching."

 The inaugural course was given on 20 January 1795 and the last on 19 May of the same year at the Museum of Natural History.
 The goal of these courses was to train a body of teachers for all the secondary schools in the country and thereby to ensure a homogenous education for all.
-These courses covered all the existing sciences and humanities and were given by scholars such as: scientists Monge, Vandermonde, Daubenton, Berthollet and philosophers Bernardin de Saint-Pierre and Volney were some of the teachers.
+These courses covered all the existing sciences and humanities and were given by renowned scholars, including scientists Monge, Vandermonde, Daubenton, Berthollet and philosophers Bernardin de Saint-Pierre and Volney.
 The school was closed as a result of the arrival of the French Directory but this école normale was to serve as a basis when the school was founded for the second time by Napoleon I in 1808.

 On 17 March 1808, Napoleon created by decree a pensionnat normal within the imperial University of France charged with "training in the art of teaching the sciences and the humanities".
 The establishment was opened in 1810, its strict code including a mandatory uniform.
 By then a sister establishment had been created by Napoleon in Pisa under the name of Scuola Normale Superiore (SNS), which continues to exist today and still has close ties to the Paris school.
-Up to 1818, the students are handpicked by the academy inspectors based on their results in the secondary school.
+Up to 1818, the students were handpicked by the academy inspectors based on their results in the secondary school.
 However, the "pensionnat" created by Napoleon came to be perceived under the Restoration as a nexus of liberal thought and was suppressed by then-minister of public instruction Denis-Luc Frayssinous in 1824.